Patrick Desjardins Blog

 Posted on: 2025-01-02

 I have been coding a Discord bot for about 6 months now in Python (see this introduction here).
 I have learned a lot about the Discord API, Python, and how to manage a bot.
 I wanted to share my experience with you.
-This post will cover the following topics:
+This post will cover few features with a glimpse of the code.

 The Discord Bot Evolution